rfeinberg3/eComDatascraper/improved-readme.md

 ## Data

-Sample outputs can be found in the `outputs` directory.
+Sample outputs can be found in the `tests/outputs` directory.
 These were generated using eBay API search calls with a limit of 200 items per keyword.

 ### Generating Keywords
 To create diverse keyword lists, you can use AI tools like ChatGPT.
 Here's an example prompt: